It is the council’s responsibility to deal with lost, stray or found dogs

 Legally all dogs must wear a collar with the name and address of the owner clearly displayed on it.
 Dog owners can be fined if their dog does not having an identity tag.

-Whether you have lost or found a dog
+If you have lost your dog

 If you have a complaint about a dangerous or banned dog, such as Pit Bull Terrier, please contact the Police (telephone number 101).